horoiwa/deep_reinforcement_learning_gallery/DistRL_on_k8s/README.md

 ## 3. Build and register docker image to GCR

-Bulid docker image for cpu-actor
+Bulid docker image and push to GCR

 ```
 gcloud auth configure-docker